Chart Color Schemes

 Ormeau (West) - Yatala lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted, with proportional growth weightings applied for age cohorts.
-Demographic trends project an above median population growth for regional areas nationally, with Ormeau (West) - Yatala expected to increase by 1,975 persons to 2041, reflecting a total gain of 13.4% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Moving forward with demographic trends, an above median population growth of regional areas nationally is projected, with the area expected to increase by 1,975 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 14.9% in total over the 17 years.

 Frequently Asked Questions - Population